strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/jesus_king.png"></p>

-I fled Portugal more than once to avoid extrajudicial sentences of the Colegio Militar CM-93 alumni group who gave the school a reputation of being a **"pedo school"** by hiding my case of child abuse in 1993 (after so many other cases), followed by the systematic abuse of my parents after I left in 1996 (including intercourse sabotage to silence us and coerce psychiatric care), to come to the Netherlands and have my previous employer, the **infamous dutch coward Jasper Kums**, participating in extrajudicial cyber-torture proceedings exacted via abuse of bio-photonics, as **workplace revenge** to pass me as a work incompetent schizophrenic and coerce choice between:
+I fled Portugal more than once to avoid extrajudicial sentences of the Colegio Militar CM-93 alumni group who gave the school a reputation of being a **"pedo school"** by hiding my case of child abuse in 1993 (after so many other cases), followed by the systematic abuse of my parents after I left in 1996 (including intercourse sabotage to silence us and coerce psychiatric care), to come to the Netherlands and have my previous employer, the **infamous dutch coward Jasper Kums**, participating in extrajudicial cyber-torture proceedings exacted via abuse of bio-photonics, as **workplace revenge** to pass me as a work incompetent schizophrenic, direct violence to my parents, sabotage my wedding and coerce choice between:

 1. Being forced to leave the Netherlands by systematically being incapacitated to work, so I am unable to repay the pile of debt forced upon me over the course of 6 years of being incapacitated to work, to at the very end sabotage a simple project all day exacting vibrotactile torture to simulate Van Gogh syndrome and articulating my tongue to make sure I can't earn any money, ging Portuguese immigrants a bad reputation as being untrustworthy and Portuguese Government a bad reputation, not only in the Netherlands, but worldwide.